 If you decide to sell your house in a foreclosure sale, but you still owe a balance, that balance is considered a deficiency.
 Even if your house sells for the exact amount owed, a lender could still claim that you are deficient.
 He may want money owed for the costs associated with foreclosure.

 To collect any deficiency judgment, the lender or bank goes to court and sues the homeowner for the balance.
-If you are sued for this amount, you are ordered to pay the unpaid debt – a debt that is called a deficiency judgment
+If you are sued for this amount, you are ordered to pay the unpaid debt – a debt that is called a deficiency judgment.

-If you do not pay the amount, the lender can garnish your wages, garnish your checking or bank accounts, or apply a judgment lien again your personal property.
+If you do not pay the amount, the lender can garnish your wages, garnish your checking or bank accounts, or apply a judgment lien against your personal property.
 You can avoid this process when you file for bankruptcy.
 While a Chapter 7 bankruptcy discharges the debt, a Chapter 13 bankruptcy permits you to repay the deficiency judgment over a period of time.

 In some instances, a lender will forgive you for a deficiency on your mortgage balance.
 However, you may be asked to pay tax on the amount, as it is considered a gift.
 That is because you do not have to pay the money back.
 If you do face a tax liability of this type, you can avoid having to pay it through a bankruptcy filing or insolvency exclusion.

 1) The foreclosure process usually begins after three missed payments.
-While a foreclosure may be instituted after one missed payment, most lenders will begin a foreclosure by issuing a default notice after three missed payments, or when the borrower is delinquent 90 days.
+While a foreclosure may be instituted after one missed payment, most lenders will begin a foreclosure by issuing a default notice after three missed payments or when the borrower is delinquent 90 days.

 2) The non-judicial foreclosure process is used when a power of sale clause is included in a deed of trust.
 This clause states that the borrower pre-authorizes a property sale to pay off home financing if a default occurs.
 The power to sell the real estate may be executed by the bank or lender or a representative that is called a trustee.